 Founded in 1867, the railroad town was put on the map by the Union Pacific Railway Eastern Division and was named after Historic Fort Hays.
 The military post provided refuge for settlers and railroad workers to escape Indian resistance.
 The town attracted workers but as well as colorful characters who enjoyed saloons, brothels, dance halls, and gambling houses.

-A couple of years later, James Butler Hickok, a skilled marksman became sheriff of Hays.
-He killed men in shootouts in an attempt to end the lawlessness in town.
+A couple of years later, James Butler Hickok, a skilled marksman, became sheriff of Hays.
+He killed men in shootouts to end the lawlessness in town.
 But Hickock was sheriff for only three short months.
-The citizens didn’t appreciate his style of law and another sheriff was chosen.
+The citizens didn’t appreciate his style of law, and another sheriff was chosen.
 In 1876, he was shot in the back of the head and killed while sitting in a South Dakota saloon playing cards by a young gunslinger, Jack McCall.

 HILTON GARDEN INN AND CONVENTION CENTER

-The Hilton Garden Inn and Convention Center‘s (221 W. 43rd St.) modern style and unexpected luxury surprised me considering its reasonable rate.
+The Hilton Garden Inn and Convention Center‘s (221 W. 43rd St.) modern style and unexpected luxury surprised me, considering its reasonable rate.
 It’s consistently ranked high on hotel rating websites.
-While I’m sure there are a number of respectable hotels to stay at when in Hays, I highly recommend booking your overnight accommodations here.
+While I’m sure, there are several respectable hotels to stay at when in Hays, I highly recommend booking your overnight accommodations here.

-Hilton Garden Inn is one of those hotels that you look back at the sign as you’re leaving and think “I want to stay here again.”
-It’s modern, spacious, clean, and has a long list of awesome amenities.
+Hilton Garden Inn is one of those hotels where you look back at the sign as you leave and think, “I want to stay here again.”
+It’s modern, spacious, clean, and has many awesome amenities.
 A pet-friendly hotel, I feel good knowing that the next time I visit, I can bring my four-legged family member with me during my return trip to Hays.

 STERNBERG MUSEUM OF NATURAL HISTORY